-• A notice of intent to incorporate a planning product must be provided.
+A notice of intent to incorporate a planning product must be provided.
 The planning product must also be provided for review and comment by the public, as well as interested federal, state, local, and tribal governments.
 Any resulting comments must be considered (See Sections 200.04(13) and 200.04(14)).
+Contact the NEPA-SEPA Program for more information about public comments during PEL.

 If the planning product is necessary for a cooperating agency to issue a permit, review, or approval for the project, then there must also be concurrence with that agency (23 USC 168(d)).
-See Chapter 400.02(4) for more information on cooperating agencies.
+See Section 400.02(4) for more information on cooperating agencies.